Security Tips & Fraud Alerts

 Sometimes it doesn’t take intricate internet or software tools to perpetuate a fraud.
 The oldest form of fraud is through one-to-one conversation.
 Also known as Social Engineering or Pretext Calling, these classic scams include phoning up a consumer who has the required information and posing as a customer service representative requesting information such as access ID’s or passcodes.
-A new scam consists of someone calling you and getting you to reveal the three-digit code on the back of your debit or credit card, known as a CVV code.
+Another phone scam consists of someone calling you and getting you to reveal the three-digit code on the back of your debit or credit card, known as a CVV code.
 That is all they need to make fraudulent purchases via the internet.
 They already have your card number, name, address and phone number.
-You can read more information about it here.

-To report suspicious email, Web page, or phone call, forward information abou the email or Web page to firstname.lastname@example.org
+To report suspicious email, Web page, or phone call, forward information about the email or Web page to email@example.com

 How to protect yourself from fraud

 What can you personally do to protect your WSB cards and prevent fraud?
 The following list of proactive steps will help keep your personal and financial information secure: